-- (i) Reviewed and recommended to the Board the re-appointment of in-house Appointed Actuary of the Company, subject to BNM's approval. - (ii) Assessed the performance of the Board as a whole, the Board Committees, the Chairman of the Board, individual Directors, the CEO and the COO; the fitness and propriety of the individual Directors; as well as the independence of the Independent Directors.
+- (i) Reviewed and recommended to the Board the re-appointment of in-house Appointed Actuary of the Company, subject to BNM's approval. - (ii) Assessed the performance of the Board as a whole, the Board Committees, the Chairman of the Board, individual Directors, the CEO and the COO; the fitness and propriety of the individual Directors; as well as the independence of the Independent Directors. - (iii) Reviewed and recommended to the Board the re-appointment of the CEO and the Independent Directors, subject to BNM's approval. - (iv) Reviewed and recommended to the Board the appointment of proposed Non-Independent Non-Executive Director and Independent Director to the Board, subject to BNM's approval. - (v) Reviewed and recommended to the Board the appointment of Independent Directors to Board Committees. - (vi) Reviewed and recommended to the Board the re-appointment of the Chairman and redesignation of the Chairman as Non-Independent Non-Executive Director, subject to BNM's approval. - (vii) Reviewed the composition of the Board and Board Committees. - (viii) Reviewed the secretarial functions of the Company.

-2.3 Nominating Committee (Cont'd.)

-During the financial year, the Nominating Committee had carried out the following activities: (Cont'd.)

-- (iii) Reviewed and recommended to the Board the re-appointment of the Executive Director and the Independent Directors, subject to BNM's approval. - (iv) Reviewed and recommended to the Board the appointment of proposed Independent Directors to the Board, subject to BNM's approval. - (v) Assessed the eligibility, including the fitness and propriety, of an expatriate to be reappointed as Head of Pricing & Product Development Department, prior to submission of application to BNM for approval. - (vi) Reviewed and recommended to the Board the revised Fit & Proper Criteria Policy and enhanced list of Key Responsible Persons for adoption of the Company.